Ousden: History

 Ousden dates back to the Anglo-Saxon era.
 The name is derived from Old English and literally translates to 'owl valley'.
 In the Domesday Book Ousden is referred to as 'Uuesdana' and shows that in 1066 it consisted of 27 households, considered to be a 'quite large' village, and part of the Hundred of Risbridge.
 There was a population of fifteen villagers, nine smallholders and two slaves.
 There were six acres of land and four cobs, 15 cattle, 22 pigs and 158 sheep.
 The Lord of Ousden in 1066 was Leofric, but by 1086 the Lord and tenant-in-chief was Eustace, Count of Boulogne.

 The parish church, St Peter's, also dates from around this time.
 It is a place of interest because it is a Norman tripartite, with the nave, central tower and chancel remaining intact.
 Throughout the 20th century, the building was added to according to architectural trends of the time and the needs of the parish.
 For example, in the 18th century a new chancel was erected along with a new brick chapel.
 In 1912, a burial ground was created for the Ousden residents extending for a mile next to the church.
 Within this a red brick chapel was built as a daughter church and is dedicated to St Barnabas.

-The village also had a manor, lived in by the Moseley family from 1567 until it was sold in 1800.
-The manor was bought in 1835 by the Ireland family and lived in until 1885, when it was acquired by the Mackworth-Praed family.
+The village also had a manor, lived in by the Moseley family from 1567 until it was sold in 1800 and bought in 1804 by the Rev. James Thomas Hand.
+The manor passed onto his nephew Thomas James Ireland in 1835, when it was called Owsden Hall.
+The mansion was constructed of red brick "in the Grecian syle" with a slate roof, surrounded by "pleasure gardens" with lawn and shruberries and a lake adjoining to a park of some fifty acres.
+Ireland refurbished the mansion, leaving the original wings constructed by the Moseley family in 1750.
+The Ireland family continued to live in the house until 1885, when it was acquired by the Mackworth-Praed family.
 The family remained in the Manor until 1955 when it was demolished.

 The total population of Ousden as recorded by the Census of Population from 1801 to 2011.

 In 1851, Ousden was part of the Diocese of Ely, a large diocese covering West Suffolk, Cambridgeshire and Bedfordshire.
 Today, Ousden is part of the Diocese of St Edmundsbury and Ipswich, a smaller diocese covering much of West Suffolk.